kdheepak/blog/src/posts/49-bookshelf-analogy-julia.md

 ```

 This is like if the librarian changed a page in the book located at label `x`.
-If you came back later and asked for the book located at label `y`, you'd get the same book as you would have with label `y`, which would contain the changes made.
+If you came back later and asked for the book located at label `y`, you'd get the same book as you would have with label `y`, which would contain the same changes.

 ```txt
       0x00 0x01 0x02 0x03 0x04 0x05 0x06 0x07 0x08 0x09 0x0A 0x0B 0x0C 0x0D 0x0E 0x0F